Wu Feng (engineer)

-Wu Feng (born 12 June 1951) is a Chinese engineer who is a professor at Beijing Institute of Technology, and an academician of the Chinese Academy of Engineering.
+Wu Feng (12 June 1951 – 29 December 2025) was a Chinese engineer who was a professor at Beijing Institute of Technology, and an academician of the Chinese Academy of Engineering.

-Biography
+Life and career

-Wu was born in Beijing, on 12 June 1951.
+Wu was born in Beijing on 12 June 1951.
 During the Down to the Countryside Movement, he was a sent-down youth in Shanxi.
 He received his bachelor's degree and master's degree from Taiyuan University of Technology in 1978 and 1981, respectively.

-He taught at Beijing Institute of Technology since 1982, what he was promoted to associate professor in 1986 and to full professor in 1991.
-In May 2014, he was awarded an honorary doctor of science from the University of Massachusetts Boston.
+He taught at Beijing Institute of Technology from 1982, where he was promoted to associate professor in 1986 and to full professor in 1991.
+In May 2014, he was awarded an honorary Doctor of Science degree from the University of Massachusetts Boston.

+Wu died on 29 December 2025, at the age of 74.